Rescue & Restore

 Rescue & Restore is the sixth studio album by American metalcore band August Burns Red.
 It was released on June 25, 2013, through Solid State Records and was produced by Carson Slovak and Grant McFarland.
 The album peaked at No. 9 on the Billboard 200 and No. 2 on the Billboard Top Christian Album chart, losing the No. 1 spot to Skillet's album Rise, which was released on the same day.
-It is the last August Burns Red album to be released through Solid State before the band moved to Fearless Records.
+It is the band's last album to be released through Solid State before they moved to Fearless Records.

 Background and recording

 Guitarist JB Brubaker stated that their new album would "...push the boundaries of our genre more than we ever have before.
 We set out to write a record where every song stands out from the last.
 There is a lot of ground covered here and a ton of meat to this album.
 It's full of odd metered rhythms and breakdowns, unexpected twists and turns, and some of our most technical riffing to date.
 Each of us have parts that make our heads spin and we have had to practice like crazy to get some of this stuff together.
 I know we always say this, but this will be our most ambitious album yet."

-On February 12, 2013 the band announced that they would be back in the studio next week to commence recording on their new album.
+On February 12, 2013, the band announced that they would be back in the studio next week to commence recording on their new album.
 Carson Slovak (Century) and Grant McFarland (former This or the Apocalypse drummer) would again oversee the production of the album.